pluralsight/PS-AutoLab-Env/README.md

 Active                           : True
 ```

-The `Instructions.md` file in each configuration folder should provide an indication of what VMs will be created.
+The `Instructions` file in each configuration folder documents VMs will be created.
 You can also check the `VMConfigurationData.psd1` file.

 ```powershell
 PS C:\Autolab\Configurations\MultiRole\> (Import-PowerShellDataFile .\VMConfigurationData.psd1).AllNodes.NodeName